Celebrate the Jewish Federation of Greater Philadelphia’s 125th anniversary and share in our vision to build a thriving Jewish future!

 About Mark Fishman

-Mark Fishman is currently the CEO of TRF Holdings, LLC, a small investment company.
-Fishman was the executive director of Global Brands Group USA.
-He was formerly CEO and chairman of Fishman & Tobin, Inc., a Philadelphia-based clothing manufacturing company.
-In addition to his role as co-chair of the Jewish Federation of Greater Philadelphia’s Jewish Community Foundation, he also serves on the Jewish Federation’s Board of Directors, Emergency Response Committee, Finance Committee, Investment Committee, and has served as a mentor for the Sharon and Joseph Kestenbaum Legacy Philanthropy Program.
-Fishman has served on the board of The Children’s Hospital of Philadelphia (CHOP) for over 30 years, the last 10 as its vice chairman.
+Fishman has served on the board of The Children’s Hospital of Philadelphia (CHOP) for over 30 years, the last 10 as its Vice Chairman.
 He is currently on CHOP’s Foundation Board of Overseers.
 Fishman also served on the Board of Visitors of Duke Law School for 10 years and is now a lifetime member.
 He serves on the boards of the Brodsky Research Institute at Johns Hopkins, the Center for Leadership and Learning (CLAL) in New York, and Atidim.
-He earned his Bachelor of Arts in Political Science and Economics from Williams College and his Juris Doctor from Duke University School of Law.
-He and his wife, Jill, have three children: Edward, Samantha and Josh.

 About Mindy Fortin

-Mindy Fortin is a member of the Jewish Federation of Greater Philadelphia’s Community Impact Committee (CIC) and an at-large member of the Board of Directors.
-She is a past chair of Women of Vision (WOV) and is a member of the WOV Advancement, Advocacy, Grant Review and Executive Committees.
-She is a board member of Jewish Learning Venture and past vice-chair and board member of 18 Doors, a national organization serving interfaith families.
-Fortin is a longtime member and volunteer at Kesher Israel Congregation in West Chester and a member of Society Hill Synagogue, where her son-in-law is senior rabbi.
-She and her husband, Thad, have a family foundation, and she is also a director of the Lasko Family Foundation.
+Mindy Fortin is a Member of the Jewish Federation of Greater Philadelphia’s Community Impact Committee (CIC) and an At-Large Member of the Board of Directors.
+She is a Past Chair of Women of Vision (WOV) and is a Member of the WOV Advancement, Advocacy, Grant Review and Executive Committees.
+She is a Board Member of Jewish Learning Venture and Past Vice-Chair and Board Member of 18 Doors, a national organization serving interfaith families.
+Fortin is a longtime Member and Volunteer at Kesher Israel Congregation in West Chester and a Member of Society Hill Synagogue, where her son-in-law is Senior Rabbi.
+She and her husband, Thad, have a Family Foundation, and she is also a Director of the Lasko Family Foundation.
 She and her husband have three children: Caroline, Madeline and Matthew.

 About Jonathan Scott Goldman

-Jonathan Scott Goldman is a seasoned trial lawyer and appellate attorney who leads Blank Rome’s State Attorneys General Team and represents the interests of clients in litigation, investigations, strategy development, and other advocacy matters before courts, offices of state attorneys general and various state government agencies across the country.
-He is an at-large member of the Jewish Federation of Greater Philadelphia’s Board of Directors, chair of the Jewish Community Relations Council (JCRC) and its leadership team, and a member of the Domestic and Government Affairs Committee.
-He is also chair of the Pennsylvania Jewish Coalition, a statewide lobbying group that advocates for the priorities of Federations and the Jewish people across the Commonwealth.
-Goldman is a board member and chair of the Governance Committee for TILT Institute for Contemporary Image, a Philadelphia nonprofit that supports contemporary photographers, and Assistant Secretary of the Abraham J. Cohen Family Charitable Foundation.
-Goldman earned his Juris Doctor from Temple University Beasley School of Law, a Master of Fine Arts from Tufts University and a bachelor’s degree from Princeton University.
-He has two sons: Max and Asher.
+At the Jewish Federation of Greater Philadelphia, he is an at-large member of the Board of Directors, chair of the Jewish Community Relations Council (JCRC), and a member of its Domestic and Government Affairs Committee.
+He is also chair of the Pennsylvania Jewish Coalition, a statewide lobbying organization advocating for the priorities of Jewish communities across the Commonwealth.
+Goldman is a board member and chair of the Governance Committee for TILT Institute for Contemporary Image, a Philadelphia nonprofit that supports contemporary photographers, and he is Assistant Secretary of the Abraham J. Cohen Family Charitable Foundation.

 About Michael Heller